Date: 3 January 2015. Bandwidth Blues

 appreciate about Verizon is in this area connecting is easy, stable

 and fast.
-While in Carrabelle for my engine swaps I've been out in
+While in Carrabelle for my engine swaps I have been out in

 the country visiting new friends where my phone was the only one